-- b.
-All major outfalls that have been a source of illicit discharge in the past five (5) years (unless the source has been eliminated or has been shown not to be significant source of pollutants); and - c.
+- All major outfalls that have been a source of illicit discharge in the past five (5) years (unless the source has been eliminated or has been shown not to be significant source of pollutants); and - c.
 All major outfalls identified as priority by the Permittee for illicit discharges. - 3.
-The Permittee shall inspect all of the remaining (i.e., non-priority) major outfalls and field screening points (if applicable) at least once within the five (5) year permit term.
+The Permittee shall inspect approximately 20% of the remaining (i.e., non-priority) major outfalls each year of the permit term, inspecting all major outfalls at least once within the five (5) years of issuance of this permit.
 The Permittee shall document inspections, findings, and report evidence of non-stormwater flows, and follow-up actions taken by the Permittee. - 4.
-The Permittee shall conduct ongoing dry weather field screening of major outfalls and field screening points (if applicable).
+The Permittee shall conduct ongoing dry weather field screening of major outfalls.
 Field screening includes: - a.
 Visual inspection for flow, trash, suds, odors, etc. - b.
 Field sampling, when significant flow is observed for chemical indicator parameters. - c.
-Re-inspection and sampling within 24 hours, if flow is still present.

-F. Investigation Timelines

-- 1. The Permittee shall immediately respond to all reports of illicit discharges which constitute a threat to human health or the environment. - 2.
-The Permittee shall investigate (or refer to the appropriate agency with authority to act) within five (5) business days at least 90% of all reports of illicit discharges to the Permittee's MS4.
+Re-inspection and sampling within 24 hours, if flow is still present. - F. Investigation Timelines - 1.
+The Permittee shall immediately respond to all reports of illicit discharges which constitute a threat to human health or the environment. - 2.
+The Permittee shall investigate (or refer to the appropriate agency with authority to act) within five (5) business days for at least 90% of all reports of illicit discharges to the Permittee's MS4. - G. Elimination - 1.

-G. Elimination

 The Permittee shall initiate corrective actions and/or enforcement mechanisms to eliminate any illicit discharge detected within 60 calendar days of identification of the source.
-However, sources that are fully investigated and determined to not cause or contribute to an exceedance of a SWQS, are not subject to these timeframes.
+However, sources that are fully investigated and determined to not cause or contribute to SWQS of a Water of the U.S, are not subject to these timeframes.
 In this event, the Permittee shall maintain documentation of the investigation, sampling, and reasoning for determination that such discharges do not contain significant levels of pollutants.